dotnet/docs-maui/docs/ios/deployment/in-house.md

 ---
-title: "Provision a .NET MAUI iOS app for in-house distribution"
+title: "Publish a .NET MAUI iOS app for in-house distribution"
-description: "Learn how to provision a .NET MAUI iOS app for in-house distribution." ms.date: 01/23/2023
+description: "Learn how to provision and publish a .NET MAUI iOS app for in-house distribution." ms.date: 02/21/2023
 ---

-# Provision an iOS app for in-house distribution
+# Publish an iOS app for in-house distribution

 In-house distribution enables members of the Apple Developer Enterprise Program to distribute apps internally to other members of the same organization.
 This has the advantage of not requiring an App Store review, and having no limit on the number of devices on which an app can be installed.
 However, members of the Apple Developer Enterprise Program don't have access to App Store Connect, and therefore the licensee is responsible for distributing the app.